-One of the best magic tricks you can perform in the world of social media engagement is to turn a sour, unhappy customer into a brand advocate.
+One of the best magic tricks you can perform in the world of St. Louis social media management is to turn a sour, unhappy customer into a brand advocate.
 How does this happen?
 Simply by being responsive!
 If a customer leaves negative feedback on your Facebook page, or another social media outlet, you want to address it as soon as possible.
 The faster you can be in touch with your customer to address their issue, the more they will be impressed at how adept you were at handling the situation.
-Here’s how to break it down:
+Here's how to break it down:

 A. Respond publicly to the customer that you're working to resolve their problem.